ShubhamJain-23/codechef-projects-python/README.md

 **Project 3: Digital Clock & Countdown Timer**
 - Created a digital clock and countdown timer project using **Time**, **Sys** module.

+## Easy Level
+**Project 1: Password Generator**
+- Created a password generator using random conditionals, iterables, functions and **Random** library with only one number and special character both of which are optional given the length of the password.
+- Created a password generator using random conditionals, iterables, functions and **Random** library with multiple number and special character both of which are again optional given the length of the password.